joe81tx/diffsnap/README.md

 # diffsnap

 `diffsnap` is a lightweight, on-demand snapshot scheduler for OpenZFS.
-Instead of solely relying on elapsed time, it queries the native ZFS `written` property to create snapshots only after a dataset has changed by a user-defined byte threshold.
+Instead of solely relying on elapsed time, it queries the native ZFS `written` property to create snapshots only after a dataset has changed by a user-defined threshold.

 Designed to complement comprehensive policy tools like Sanoid, diffsnap manages and prunes only its own snapshots.
 It safely coexists alongside existing retention systems.